ongr-io/ElasticsearchBundle/Resources/doc/setup.rst

 Step 6: Create index
 --------------------

-Elastic search bundle provides several ``CLI`` commands.
-One of it is for creating index, run command in your terminal:
+Elasticsearch bundle provides several ``CLI`` commands.
+One of them is for creating index, run command in your terminal:

 .. code:: bash